Navigation Turing Test (NTT): Learning to Evaluate Human-Like Navigation: Conclusion

 \section{Conclusion}

 -.2cm

 We introduce the automated Navigation Turing Test (ANTT), a new approach to automatically evaluating the human-likeness of navigation behavior.
 Our results, comparing to a human NTT, show that a high level of agreement between automated and human judgments can be achieved, opening the door to using classification approaches as scalable proxies for driving the development of more human-like agents.
-Best performance is achieved by classification models that operate on compact representations of agent trajectories, in particular \emph{bar-code} as well as symbolic representations.
-At the same time, we show that detecting finer-grained human judgments that capture agents' improvements towards human-likeness remains an open challenge for future work.
-Our work takes an important step on the dual goals of understanding human assessment of human-like behavior and towards agents capable of learning complex human-like behaviors.
+Importantly, we do not (and do not recommend) directly using these models to reward learning human-like policies as doing so can lead to agents that exploit static classifiers \cite{hernandez2020twenty,shi2021adversarial}.